SETTLEMENT AGREEMENTS (formerly known as compromise or severance agreements) – A PRELIMINARY NOTE TO EMPLOYEES

 Sometimes we advise clients not to accept the monetary offer on the table.

 It is not uncommon for the amounts offered by employers under compromise agreements to be inadequate.

 One notable example comes from a client of ours who was offered £8,000 by an employer under a compromise agreement.
 We could not recommend the client to sign off the agreement, and following the making of a Tribunal claim, settlement with the Employer was agreed in the sum of £25,000.

 It is also not uncommon for employees to have the benefit of legal expense insurance cover to bring Tribunal claims.
 This is a common add-on to home contents insurance policies.
-Alternatively, where there is no legal expenses cover, in the case of a reasonably strong claim, then we would be prepared in conjunction with a barrister to enter into no-win, no-fee agreement.
+Alternatively, where there is no legal expenses cover, in the case of a reasonably strong claim, then we would be prepared in conjunction with a barrister to enter into a no-win, no-fee agreement.

 However, upon the basis that the employee is willing to accept the money on the table then it is necessary to run through with the employee each of the paragraphs of the compromise agreement making amendments where necessary or instructed to do so.